ravencats111/stats220/content/assignments/assignment3.md

 **NOTE:**

 -   Interactive graphics are NOT acceptable.
--   DO NOT share any of your ideas on Piazza or other venues, or ask if this would be okay or that would be okay.
+-   DO NOT share any of your ideas or explorations on Piazza or other venues.

 **Grading rubric:**